neuronsimulator/nrn/docs/python/modelspec/programmatic/mechanisms/nmodl.rst

     coefficients, it is not uncommon to improve simulation speed by a factor of 5.

-    In the context of a procedure taking one argument, TABLE has the syntax
+    In the context of a PROCEDURE taking one argument, TABLE has the syntax

     .. code-block::